teamniteo/handbook/3_Development/devenvs.md

 0.19.1
 ```

+After changing any dependency version, run `make lock` to make sure all pins are set.

 ## Shell convenience - direnv

 Using `nix-shell` directly does not have the best UX.
 A better approach is to use your native shell, but just inject the project dependencies into it.
 We use [direnv](http://direnv.com/) to do this.
 Then you no longer have to remember to run `nix-shell` because *direnv* will load the project dependencies into your shell when you `cd` into the project.